tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 This project is licensed under the MIT License to stay in compliance with the official Java sample project from Adobe.
 See [LICENSE](LICENSE) for more information.

-> Each sample CFC in this product was based on the original class in the official Java project created by Adobe.
+> Each sample CFC in this project was based on the original classes in the official Java project created by Adobe.
 All credit goes to the original creators/contributors.
 Thank you!